Bill & Ted: Comics

 DC Comics produced a tie-in comic following the plot of the first movie timed to coincide with that film's release on home video.
 The sequel was adapted by DC's competitor Marvel Comics, published to coincide with the second film's release in theaters.
 Its popularity led to the ongoing Marvel series Bill & Ted's Excellent Comic Book by Evan Dorkin, which lasted for 12 issues.

 There was a weekly 2/4 page semi-adaptation of the animated series published for a year by UK's defunct Look-In Magazine from 1991 to 1992.

 In 2015, Boom!
 Comics revived the franchise in comic form with the six issue miniseries, Bill & Ted's Most Triumphant Return, followed by a trade paperback collection of the Marvel Comics releases, Bill & Ted's Excellent Comic Book: Archive (2016).
 The success of the miniseries led to two additional miniseries: the four issue Bill & Ted Go to Hell (2016) and the five issue Bill & Ted Save the Universe (2017).

 As an official prequel to the third movie, Dark Horse Comics released the four issue miniseries Bill & Ted are Doomed (2020).

 Cereal

 A cereal based on the animated series adaptation.
 It was made by the defunct Ralston Purina.
 It was short-lived, like the cartoon and it included many giveaways and promotions.

 Musical

 A musical based on the film was produced in 1998 called Bill and Ted's Excellent Musical Adventure.

 Video games

 There were also Game Boy, NES and Atari Lynx games released, which were very loosely based on the film's plot.
 A PC title and nearly identical Amiga and Commodore 64 port were made in 1991 by Off the Wall Productions and IntraCorp, Inc. under contract by Capstone Software and followed the original film very closely.

 Home computer

 A single player graphic adventure PC game based on the 1989 film Bill & Ted's Excellent Adventure.
-It was released by Capstone for DOS, Commodore 64, and Amiga systems in 1989.
+It was released by Capstone for MS-DOS, Commodore 64, and Amiga systems in 1989.